abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 when we go back to our dwellings in the afternoon, the mind will be chewing on it for perhaps hours, so that meditation becomes problematic.
-But if we are well established in sense restraint during such times of social contact, afterward, the mind will be steady and stable—it will be in a state much more conducive to having a fruitful meditation.
+But if we are well established in sense restraint during such times of social contact, afterward, the mind will be steady and stable---it will be in a state much more conducive to having a fruitful meditation.
 As we endeavor to establish continuity in our practice, we recognize sense restraint as a key aspect of that.
 Establishing a continuity of sense restraint ensures that the food in our web will be nourishing.